hahmed1/Trie-apps/README.md

 # Trie-apps
 Excursions with my favorite data structure

-usage: auto-complete.py [-h] -text TEXT -prefix PREFIX [-count COUNT]

 A basic implementation of autocomplete using a Trie.
 Provide a large body of text, and the program builds a weighted Trie, where the weights are based on the frequency of occurence of each word.
+The returned list is sorted by weight in descending order.

+usage: auto-complete.py [-h] -text TEXT -prefix PREFIX [-count COUNT]

 arguments: